nus-oss/nus-oss.github.io/README.md

 # OSS Projects at [NUS SoC](https://www.comp.nus.edu.sg)
 NUS-OSS is an initiative to help interested NUS students become OSS developers.
-Projects under NUS-OSS initiative have benefitted **a user/developer community of more tha half a million**.
+Projects under NUS-OSS initiative have benefited **a user/developer community of more than half a million**.

 * [Projects](#projects)
 * [Benefits](#benefits)